amandaghassaei/canvas-capture/README.md

 ```

 I'm not aware of any browser limitations for the image export options (obviously, the browser must [support canvas](https://caniuse.com/?search=canvas) as a bare minimum).

+Another thing to be aware of: this library currently pulls a copy of ffmpeg.wasm from [unpkg.com/@ffmpeg/core@0.10.0/dist/ffmpeg-core.js](https://unpkg.com/@ffmpeg/core@0.10.0/dist/ffmpeg-core.js), so it requires an internet connection to export mp4.
+I'm still looking at how to best package `@ffmpeg/core` up with the rest of this library (so that it will work with e.g. webpack).

 ## Additional Notes